 Autoimmune diseases (AIDs) are characterized by being more common in females, but the cause is still unclear.
 Among the hypotheses explaining the reason, fetal microchimerism (Mc) involvement theory is the most convincing, but it is unclear how Mc cells impair recipients, and there is a significant missing link.
 The incidence of chronic graft-versus-host disease (cGVHD) after bone marrow transplantation (BMT) or hematopoietic stem cell transplantation (HSCT), which is the basis of the Mc theory of AIDs, also has a gender bias due to the combination of donor and recipient, but the cause is unknown.
-It is assumed that bone marrow cells (BMC) attacking allogeneic somatic cells (Soc) is the common cause of cGVHD and AIDs, and combining both genders gives gender bias.
+It is assumed that bone marrow cells (BMC) attacking allogeneic somatic cells (Soc) is the common cause of cGVHD and AIDs, and the encounter probability between both is correlated with the incidence of cGVHD and AIDs, and combining both genders gives gender bias.
 It is thought that examining which combination matches the actual gender bias and incidence of cGVHD and AIDs will validate the Mc etiology theory of AIDs.